askarovamari/Project-4---Team-7/README.md

 -[Thomas Depew]

+## Acknowledgments

+- Berkeley Data Analytics for providing code snippets and resources used in this project.
+UC Berkeley Extension
+- contributors of the [UCB-VIRT-DATA-PT-11-2023-U-LOLC](https://github.com/UCB-VIRT-DATA-PT-11-2023-U-LOLC) GitHub repository for providing valuable code and resources used in this project.
+- ChatGPT for providing assistance and guidance during the development of these projects.

 ## Resources

 - [MLB Glossary](https://www.mlb.com/glossary)
 - [Baseball Savant Glossary](https://baseballsavant.mlb.com/statcast_search)

-Special thanks to the contributors of the [UCB-VIRT-DATA-PT-11-2023-U-LOLC](https://github.com/UCB-VIRT-DATA-PT-11-2023-U-LOLC) GitHub repository for providing valuable code and resources used in this project.